Reginald Hyde: Later war service

 Hyde was appointed as an instructor at No. 52 Operational Training Unit (OTU) in Grangemouth in July.
 Promoted to warrant officer in October, he was mentioned in despatches in the 1942 New Year Honours for his services with the OTU.
 In January 1942 he was commissioned as a pilot officer and three months later was transferred to No. 55 OTU, instructing pilots on Spitfires.

-In December 1942, Hyde, having been promoted to acting flight lieutenant, was posted to No. 197 Squadron.
+In December, Hyde, having been promoted to acting flight lieutenant, was posted to No. 197 Squadron.
 This newly formed unit operated the Hawker Typhoon fighter from the RAF station at Drem and was still in training.
-It became operational in February 1942, initially carrying out patrols on the east coast but soon it shifted south to Tangmere and started flying on offensive operations to German-occupied Europe.
+It became operational in February 1943, initially carrying out patrols on the east coast but soon it shifted south to Tangmere and started flying on operations to German-occupied Europe as part of the RAF's Circus offensive.
 On 16 April he probably destroyed a Bf 109 during the squadron's first engagement with German fighters.
 The frequency of operations increased into the later part of the year and in October, it converted to a fighter-bomber role.

 At this time Hyde was rested from operational flying and was sent to Wales, where he was involved in the filming of a movie, Signed with Their Honour; this was based on a book about the RAF in Greece during 1941.
 Hyde flew Gladiators for three months, during which time he was confirmed in his rank of flight lieutenant.
+Although aerial sequences were filmed, the movie itself was never completed.
 In early 1944, he went to Sutton Bridge for a course at the Central Gunnery School there before taking up a posting at No. 3 Tactical Exercise Unit (TEU) at Annan.
 This was followed by an appointment as the Officer Commanding (OC) of the Gunnery and Rocket Squadron at No. 62 OTU.
 At this time, he was promoted to acting wing commander.

 In recognition of his services with the RAFVR, Hyde was awarded the Air Force Cross in the 1945 New Year Honours.
 He transferred to the Royal New Zealand Air Force the following month, in the rank of squadron leader, although he remained attached to the RAF.
-In March, he was named as OC Flying at No. 59 OTU at Acklington and three months later was appointed to a similar posting at his previous unit, No. 3 TEU, now at Milfield and operating the Hawker Tempest fighter along with Typhoons.
+In March, he was named as OC Flying at No. 59 OTU at Acklington and three months later was appointed to command his previous unit, No. 3 TEU, now at Milfield and operating the Hawker Tempest fighter along with Typhoons.

 With the war in Europe at an end, Hyde was credited with five aerial victories, as well as the probable destruction of one aircraft and the damage of another.